 “You’re going to participate in this class.”

 “Why?
 I don’t want to.
 I just want to sit here.
 Leave me alone!
 I didn’t do anything to you!
-You’re always picking on me.
+Leave me alone.
 You’re such a—such a fuckin’ bitch!”

 Miss Athlon seemed to fly down the aisle towards Colton and slapped his face, hard—I felt it—and made him cry, then grabbed him by the back of his shirt and pulled him out from behind the desk, out the door and into the hall.
 As the door slowly closed, we heard Colton’s voice echo in the hall, crying out, “Bitch!
 Bitch!
 Bitch!”
 And then it was quiet.